 Now it assumes that

-If there were a quote there, then that would be the end, but the last character is
+If there were a quote there, then the search would end, but the last character is

 'e', so there’s no match.

 …So the engine decreases the number of repetitions of

 The engine keep backtracking: it decreases the count of repetition for

 '.'until the rest of the pattern (in our case

 "witch" and her "broom".
 If the regular expression has flag

 g, then the search will continue from where the first match ends.
 There are no more quotes in the rest of the string

 That’s probably not what we expected, but that’s how it works.

 In the greedy mode (by default) a quantifier is repeated as many times as possible.